-In addition to this its sense of hearing was according to Phil Currie much more refined too and could allow it to detect lower noises in the ground.
+Finally in addition to this, its sense of hearing was according to Phil Currie much more refined and could allow the animal to detect lower noises in the ground.

 The debate about how fast Tyrannosaurus could run is an old one.
 It has been depicted as everything from a lumbering behemoth to a fleet footed 9 ton Road Runner from hell!

 At one point it was proposed that Tyrannosaurus Rex could have run as fast as 40 miles per hour.
 In order to do this it would have needed to have had over 80 percent of its body mass in its legs which is completely impossible.

 Tyrannosaurus according to the most recent estimates could have only run at a maximum of 18 miles per hour.
 Though slower than other large carnivores such as lions and even other Dinosaurs like Allosaurus, this is still for an animal of this size very fast.
 It’s almost twice as fast as an elephant and about as fast as Rhino.
 It’s even faster than most human beings and most importantly than the majority of its intended prey species.
 Furthermore Tyrannosaurus’ stamina and huge body would have allowed it to maintain this speed over a very long period of time, meaning that even if you kept ahead of it at first, in the long run you could not outrun it.

 Tyrannosaurus Rex was a very tough animal.
 It had an incredible pain threshold and great healing capabilities.
 We know this because many Tyrannosaurus skeletons have been found with gruesome injuries which have healed.